 The following table lists the players who have made seventy-five or more first team appearances for the Nationalmannschaft, an illustrious band of players currently headed by Lothar Matthäus who won a total of 150 caps in what was a twenty-year career.
 The beginning and end of Matthäus’ career provides a stark contrast: when he made his international debut against the Netherlands in 1980 he was the youngest player in a championship-winning squad at barely nineteen; when he made his final appearance two decades later, he was the oldest member of a creaking Kader that sunk without trace in the opening group phase at Euro 2000.

 In second place sits Miroslav Klose, who unlike Matthäus would close off his international career at the highest point possible.
 Having claimed the record as the World Cup’s highest-ever goalscorer with his sixteenth strike in the semi-final against Brazil in Belo Horizonte, he bowed out right at the very top against Argentina in the final in the Maracanã in Rio de Janeiro.
 Having just passed his thirty-sixth birthday, Klose finished his international career with a total of 137 caps, thirteen behind the 1990 winning captain.

-There are currently eight other centurions, many of whom have reached the mark in recent seasons.
-The latest member of the hundred club is Per Mertesacker, who reached his century at the 2014 World Cup, in the group phase match against Ghana in Fortaleza.
+There are currently nine other centurions, many of whom have reached the mark in the last decade.
+The latest member of the hundred club is Thomas Müller, who reached his century at the end of 2018, in the UEFA Nations League match against the Netherlands in Gelsenkirchen.
+The FC Bayern München midfielder would take just 3183 days to reach the mark – a new record.